The Appy Roadmap - Jul 7, 2026

 An ATSC gateway should support the following:

-We launched ZapperBox in July 2022 and will move past the first two steps once we ship v4.0.
+We launched ZapperBox in July 2022 and will move past the first two milestones once we ship v4.0.
 The next big deliverables are apps for third party devices.
-We just introduced the first app for Windows.
-The grid below shows next steps for third party apps.
+We just released off-grid apps for Windows and macOS.
+The matrix below shows next steps for third party apps.
 The eye icon indicates our next goal, which may change.
+The red 'X' indicated features that are not possible.
 The TV platforms are listed in a rough order of priority that may also change.

 This matrix is handy to track our progress.
 Our goal is to eventually check off each box on the grid.
-Some boxes may never get checked off due to technical or hardware limitations.
+Some boxes will get marked with a red 'X' due to technical or hardware limitations.
 Some apps and features will take more time than others.

 We hope that you will select a ZapperBox quad tuner, dual tuner or single tuner whole-home DVR as your ATSC gateway and allow us to protect your investment during this transition from ATSC 1.0 to ATSC 3.0.
 ZapperBox is the only true ATSC 3.0 gateway that is shipping today.
 However, ATSC 1.0 incumbents have been around much longer.
 The following table provides a useful comparison of capabilities.
 We are much further ahead in the areas of ATSC 3.0 support and HDMI output.
 We are playing catchup in the area of OS platforms supported for apps.